varang/varang/README.md

 # VarAng UI Components

 VarAng is a UI components library based on Angular 2.
 At the moment, an Ajax based data table (grid) is implemented.
+You can see the npm package from [here](https://www.npmjs.com/package/varang).
 Here is the syntax.

 ```html
 <VarGrid>